trinly01/Tamper-Evident-Ledger-Systems-PH/talaan-chain/MULTI_NODE_ARCHITECTURE.md

 **Cause:** Entry sent twice with same `talaan_id`

-**Solution:** This is expected!
-Directus unique constraint prevents duplicates.
+**Solution:** This is expected! talaan_chain_system unique constraint prevents duplicates.
 The 409 error can be ignored.

 ---